 - Whether the worker is on-site or performs the job at an independently established place

-There is no single factor that an agency can point to in order to make their ultimate determination and the above are just some of the factors that an agency is likely to look at.
-Our attorneys can review the classification of your workers and can mount effective arguments in your company's defense when it comes to employee misclassification.
+There is no single factor that an agency can point to in order to make its ultimate determination, and the above are just some of the factors that an agency is likely to look at.
+Our attorneys can review the classification of your workers and can mount effective arguments in your company’s defense when it comes to employee misclassification.

 Contact Our Lawyers For Help With Employment Litigation Defense

 We can help protect your important business interests if you have been accused of misclassification of workers.
-Contact us online or call 949-975-7500 to schedule a consultation.
-From our law office in Irvine, we provide employment litigation defense services to companies throughout California.
+Contact us online or call to schedule a consultation.
+At Burkhalter Kessler Clement & George LLP, we provide employment litigation defense services to companies throughout California.